Zeta integrals, Schwartz spaces and local functional equations: Gelfand--Kostyuchenko method

 \begin{theorem} Assume that $\Schw$ is nuclear.
 Then any continuous linear map $\alpha: \Schw \to L$ is pointwise defined.
-In particular, any continuous linear map issuing from $\Schw$ is fine in the sense of \cite[1.4]{Be88}. \end{theorem} \begin{proof} By the Gelfand-Kostyuchenko Theorem \cite[1.5, Theorem]{Be88}, Hilbert-Schmidt operators between separable Hilbert spaces are pointwise defined.
+In particular, any continuous linear map issuing from $\Schw$ is fine in the sense of \cite[1.4]{Be88}. \end{theorem} \begin{proof} By the Gelfand--Kostyuchenko Theorem \cite[1.5, Theorem]{Be88}, Hilbert--Schmidt operators between separable Hilbert spaces are pointwise defined.
 Therefore it suffices to factorize $\alpha$ into

-where $L_1$ is a separable Hilbert space, $\alpha_1$ is continuous linear, and $\alpha_2$ is Hilbert-Schmidt.
+where $L_1$ is a separable Hilbert space, $\alpha_1$ is continuous linear, and $\alpha_2$ is Hilbert--Schmidt.

 By \cite[Theorem 50.1]{Tr67}, $\alpha$ is a nuclear mapping: there exist \begin{compactitem} \item $f_i \in \Schw^\vee$: an equicontinuous family \cite[Definition 14.3]{Tr67} of linear functionals, for $i=1,\ldots$ (at most countable), \item $\eta_i \in L$ with $\|\eta_i\| \leq 1$ for $i=1,\ldots$, \item $(\lambda_1, \ldots)$: an $\ell^1$-sequence of complex numbers \end{compactitem} (see also \cite[Proposition 47.2]{Tr67} and its proof), such that for each $\xi \in \Schw$